-In fact, hard cider is becoming so popular in Virginia that this November the Commonwealth will dedicate an entire week to it.
-Gather your friends and family and prepare to be blown away as you enjoy cider dinners, pairings and mixology throughout the state during the first-ever Virginia Cider Week, November 9-17.
+In fact, hard cider is becoming so popular in Virginia that an entire week in November has been dedicated to it.
+Gather your friends and family and prepare to be blown away as you enjoy cider dinners, pairings and mixology throughout the state during Virginia Cider Week, November 9-18

 • The Shelton family runs Vintage Virginia, an apple tree nursery, and ferments their own hard cider at Albemarle CiderWorks, just south of Charlottesville, Virginia, the family business started as an orchard in 2000, and their cider business launched in the summer of 2009.